 With the passage of the Agriculture Improvement Act of 2018 (commonly known as the ‘Farm Bill’), the hemp-derived CBD market is projected to reach $22 billion by 2022.
 CASP is developing analytical tools for accurate measurement of CBD in hemp plants and derived ingredients, in dietary supplements, and in pet foods.

-Currently, three AOAC working groups are developing standards for analytical methodology to:
+Currently, five AOAC working groups are developing standards for analytical methodology:

-The Microbiological Contaminants working group is co-chaired by Patrick Bird and Julia Bramante.
-Bird is the owner of PMB BioTek Consulting and an active member of the food safety community for the last 15 years.
-Julia Bramante is the Marijuana Reference Laboratory Lead Scientist at the Colorado Department of Public Health and Environment.
+The Microbiological Contaminants working group is chaired by Dr. Julia Bramante.
+Julia Bramante is the Cannabis Reference Laboratory Lead Scientist at the Colorado Department of Public Health and Environment.

-The Chemical Contaminants working group is chaired by Dr. Susan Audino, an analytical chemist who has served as consultant to numerous cannabis laboratories, advisory boards, and state regulatory bodies.
+The Chemical Contaminants working group is chaired by Dr. Julie Kowalski, an analytical chemist who has served as consultant to numerous cannabis laboratories, advisory boards, and state regulatory bodies.

 The Proficiency Testing working group is chaired by Dr. Walter Brent Wilson, who is a Research Scientist at the National Institute of Standards and Technology (NIST).
 Dr. Wilson is coordinating the CSD Cannabis research program at NIST with a focus on developing Cannabis reference materials and a Quality Assurance Program (CannaQAP).
 The proficiency testing working group will identify the proficiency testing needs of the cannabis community, and seek opportunities collaborate with other proficiency testing programs.